 This year, HELIOS will undergo system integration in Moorestown, New Jersey—the home of Aegis Combat System development for 50 years.
-The HELIOS system will then be tested at the Wallops Island Navy land-based test site which will significantly reduce program risk before being delivered to a shipyard for integration into an Arleigh Burke destroyer next year.
+The HELIOS system will then be tested at a Navy test range which will significantly reduce program risk before being delivered to a shipyard for integration into an Arleigh Burke destroyer next year.
 In addition to being built into the ship’s structure, HELIOS will become an integrated component of the ship’s Aegis combat system.

 “HELIOS will provide an additional layer of protection for the fleet—deep magazine, low cost per kill, speed of light delivery, and precision response.
 Additional HELIOS systems will accelerate the warfighter learning curve, provide risk reduction for future laser weapon system increments and provide a stronger demand signal to the supply base,” said Brendan Scanlon, HELIOS program director, Lockheed Martin Rotary and Mission Systems.

 Lockheed Martin has more than 40 years of experience developing laser weapon systems.
 HELIOS leverages technology building blocks from internal research and development projects that continue to advance the Navy’s goal to field laser weapon systems aboard surface ships.